ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 The quality of the terrain corrections are directly related to the quality of the digital elevation models (DEMs) used in the process of geometrically and radiometrically correcting the SAR imagery.
 We use DEMs that are publicly available and have wide-ranging coverage.

 In the past, ASF maintained a collection of DEMs that were pre-processed as appropriate for SAR workflows, and applied a preference hierarchy so that the best available DEM in any given area would be automatically selected for processing.
-With the public release of the GLO-30 Copernicus DEM, we have changed our default DEM strategy to leverage a cloud-hosted copy of the Copernicus DEM.
+With the public release of the GLO-30 Copernicus DEM, we have changed our default DEM strategy to leverage a cloud-hosted copy of the global Copernicus DEM.

 Table 1 summarizes ASF's DEM sources.
 Note that in each case, the DEM is resampled to RTC spacing and reprojected to a UTM Zone (WGS84), and a geoid correction is applied before being used for RTC processing.